top of page

 Stemming from research and consisting of several mixed media paintings, Histories of Knowledge presents a multitude of approaches toward history.
 The paintings in this body of work provide the viewers with a non-centralized perspective as regards to visual culture and knowledge production while examining the power dynamics and estrangement between the Western world and Middle Eastern culture.

-Çetinkaya’s art historical references, drawn from 17th-century French Baroque period ballet costume designs, 20th-century political caricature, Middle Eastern luster tiles, and Anatolian rug and kilim motifs, are often weaved together in his gesturally painted, representational or semi-abstract spaces, linking Çetinkaya’s practice to a wide variety of visual and socio-political networks.
+Art historical references pulled from 17th-century French Baroque period ballet costume designs, 20th-century political caricature, Middle Eastern luster tiles, and Anatolian rug and kilim motifs, are woven together in gesturally painted, representational or semi-abstract spaces.

-While Çetinkaya’s works vary in the styles of representation they employ, the common theme in all his works is the critical and at times playful questioning of hierarchies of aesthetics and Western canonical histories of knowledge.
-Through painting, Çetinkaya examines these dominant structures while proposing a non-linear progression of history and visual representation.
+While these works vary in the styles of representation they employ, the common theme remains the critical and at times playful questioning of hierarchies of aesthetics and Western canonical histories of knowledge.
+These paintings examine these dominant structures while proposing a non-linear progression of history and visual representation.

 Astrolabe III _edited_edited.jpg